-Based on the Denka Group Ethics Policy, which defines the fundamentals of compliance, and the Whistleblowing Policy, the Company continued to implement awareness activities, including training, during the fiscal year under review.
+Based on the Denka Group Corporate Ethics Policy, which defines the fundamentals of compliance, and the Denka Group Internal Reporting Policy, the Company continued to implement awareness activities, including training, during the fiscal year under review.

-As stated in the Issues to be addressed, we have identified improprieties related to certain resin products manufactured and sold by the Company and Toyo Styrene Co., Ltd., an equity-method affiliate, and certified by Underwriters Laboratories Limited Liability Company, an independent safety science organization based in the United States, etc. We seriously take the findings in the investigation report received from an external investigation committee and are doing our utmost to implement drastic measures to ensure that the management stance of placing the highest priority on compliance permeates throughout the Group.
+Regarding the improprieties related to certain resin products manufactured and sold by the Company and Toyo Styrene Co., Ltd., an equity-method associate, and certified by Underwriters Laboratories Limited Liability Company, an independent safety science organization based in the United States, etc., which were announced on May 29, 2023, and a series of improprieties recognized by the Company-wide leniency survey organized by the external investigation committee set after the announcement, the Group formulated and published measures to prevent any recurrence and have been promoting corrective actions.
+As a result, the majority of corrective actions have been completed, and the measures to prevent any recurrence have progressed mostly as planned.
+In addition, the details of these are disclosed on the Company website when necessary, striving to ensure transparency.